 The Large Hadron Collider is an underground, 17-mile ring that straddles the French-Swiss border and accelerates protons to enormous energies in opposite directions.
 Every second, protons collide head-on more than 40 million times at particular locations surrounded by layers of particle detectors.
 The results of these collisions can be new particles or other phenomena.
 With multiple layers, the CMS detector can observe these remnants and track their signatures, providing scientists with data to piece together what happened at the heart of a collision.

 Strong computing support is required to analyze the huge amount of data recorded with the CMS detector, and the UT group has a 10-gigabit network connected directly to Fermilab (which receives data from CERN), as well as a computer cluster based on the shared computing concept that has been developed for high energy physics, called GRID.
-This setup has translated into broader benefits for UT as well: the Newton cluster of the Office of Information Technology uses these concepts to provide shared computing resources for researchers across the university.
+This setup has translated into broader benefits for UT as well: the Newton cluster uses these concepts to provide shared computing resources for researchers across the university.

 Knoxville, Tennessee 37996 | 865-974-1000